GabLeRoux/generator-coffee-karma/README.md

 > It is possible you have to refresh to get the last report

 ### Compiling
-If you would like to compile coffeeScript automatically on file change, activate the watcher.
+If you would like to compile coffeeScript automatically on file change, activate the grunt watcher.
 This is easily done by running the 'grunt watch' command in the terminal.

 ```
 grunt watch